5 Japanese Grammar Rules That Aren’t as Hard as They Look

-Some people say that Japanese is a hard language.
+Some people say Japanese is a difficult language to learn.

 And the proof is in the grammar.

-Japanese sentence structure is certainly different from English sentence structure.
+Japanese sentence structure is certainly different from its English counterpart.
 But it’s no less logical.
-And once you get the hang of it, you might even think it makes more sense than English.
-So let’s get started!
+Once you get the hang of it, you might even think it makes more sense than English!

 He ate sushi.

-At this point, many beginners get weirded out.
+At this point, you may get weirded out as a beginner.

 A little practice will make it second nature, I promise.

-As mentioned, just remember that verbs always come at the end of a sentence.
+Just remember that, according to Japanese grammar rules, verbs always come at the end of a sentence.